 - Reduces the risk of Alzheimer’s disease by preventing plaque formation

-- Increases sensitivity to insulin, and so prevents diabetes mellitus
+- Increases sensitivity to insulin, thus preventing diabetes mellitus

-- Protects against harmful effects of obesity and aging
+- Protects against the harmful effects of obesity and aging

-- Increased the lifespan significantly in a dose-dependent manner in yeasts, fish and flies, as well as other lower species by activating the Sir2 gene
+- Increases the lifespan significantly in a dose-dependent manner in yeasts, fish, and flies, as well as other lower species by activating the Sir2 gene

-- In low doses, produced significant gene alterations in mice, similar to the heart-healthy effects of caloric restriction (or dieting), resulting in less obesity and delayed aging changes
+- In low doses, resveratrol produces significant gene alterations in mice, similar to the heart-healthy effects of caloric restriction (or dieting), resulting in less obesity and delayed aging changes

 Resveratrol is a phytoestrogen, which means it is a plant compound with estrogenic activity.
 It has a broadly similar structure to diethylstilbestrol (DES), which is a synthetic estrogen agonist.